10 Tips to Attract Event Sponsors for Your Next Special Event

-Step 3 – Put Yourself in Your Sponsors’ Shoes
+Put Yourself in Your Sponsors’ Shoes

-For a potential sponsor to sponsor your event there must be clear-cut benefits to their organization.
-By pitching the benefits based on your potential sponsors’ expectations and asking the question, “if I were in their shoes why would I want to sponsor the event”, you’re making it more about them than about you – and people always want to know what’s in it for them!
+For a potential sponsor to sponsor your event, there must be clear-cut benefits to their organization.
+By pitching the benefits based on your potential sponsors’ expectations and asking the question, “if I were in their shoes why would I want to sponsor the event,” you’re making it more about them than about you – and people always want to know what’s in it for them!

-Step 4 – Pitch Past Events
+Pitch Your Past Events

 Be sure to cover this in detail in your event proposal.

-Event sponsors want to know what your upcoming special event will look and feel like.
+Event sponsors want to know what your upcoming special event will look like and feel like.
 Therefore, it’s imperative that you have a clear concept for the event and describe how that concept will be developed.
 Illustrating your concept through such things as your event’s marketing materials will help immensely.

-Step 6 – Event Marketing Strategy
+Event Marketing Strategy

-This is a good way to create rapport with your sponsors and media.
+It is a good way to create rapport with your sponsors and media.

-Rather than pitch your sponsors hard for their sponsorship dollar, be as empathetic as possible towards their own wants and needs in your event proposal.
+Rather than pitch your sponsors hard for their sponsorship dollar, be as empathetic as possible towards their wants and needs in your event proposal.
 You’ll be far more successful in your sponsorship drive if it is seen that you truly have your sponsors’ needs at heart as well as your own.

 Create win-win situations whenever you can.

-Once you have pitched your event proposal don’t forget to follow up in a timely manner.
-As important as your upcoming corporate event may be to you it is unlikely to be their main priority.
+Once you have pitched your event proposal, don’t forget to follow up in a timely manner.
+As important as your upcoming corporate event may be to you, it is unlikely to be their main priority.

-Step 9 – Spoil Your Sponsors
+Spoil Your Sponsors

 After you have gone to all the hard work of securing a sponsor, make sure they are looked after at the event itself.
 Make them feel important and cared for and give them the attention they deserve.

-If resources permit, assign a team member to our event sponsors during the event so they have a point person that’s dedicated to them.
+If resources permit, assign a team member to our event sponsors during the event, so they have a point person that’s dedicated to them.